President Klaus Iohannis to participate in extraordinary meeting of European Council

 The head of state will also support the importance of providing flexible and simplified implementation conditions, which will allow beneficiaries easier access to European funds.

-On February 7, President Klaus Iohannis met with the President of the European Council to discuss the EU's multiannual budget.
-The meeting was part of the series of meetings that the President of the European Council held with the leaders of the Member States in preparing for the extraordinary meeting of the European Council to take place on February 20, where they will negotiated on the future multi-annual EU budget.
+On February 7, President Klaus Iohannis met with the President of the European Council, Charles Michel, to discuss the EU's multiannual budget.
+The meeting was part of the series of meetings that the President of the European Council had with the leaders of the Member States in preparing the extraordinary meeting of the European Council on February 20, where they are to negotiate the future multi-annual EU budget.

 Prior to the meeting, the head of state said he was determined to negotiate "really hard" for Romania to obtain as much money as possible from the funds for cohesion and the common agricultural policy from the multiannual budget of the European Union.